goldenashok/Javascript-interview-question/array.md

 ## Array Interview question
-1. Way to create Array
+1. How to create Array

    There are 2 way to create Array
     - ```new Array()```

         ```sh